Ashaarani/On-Cloud-Wine/README.md

 ## Setup Instructions

 ### Data:
- -Extract data from the DTC OrderPort system,Constant Contact and Tock System.
+  - Extract data from the DTC OrderPort system,Constant Contact and Tock System.

 ### Data Extraction and Cleaning